-^{(4) &}quot;Interested person" of the Fund, as defined in the 1940 Act.
-Messrs.
-Gabelli and Dreyer are each considered to be an "interested person" of the Fund because of their affiliation with the Fund's Adviser.
-Ms. Mullady is considered to be an "interested person" of the Fund because of her direct or indirect beneficial interest in the Fund's Adviser and due to a previous business or professional relationship with the Fund and the Adviser.

-- (5) Trustees who are not considered to be "interested persons" of the Fund as defined in the 1940 Act are considered to be "Independent" Trustees.
-None of the Independent Trustees (with the possible exceptions as described in this proxy statement) nor their family members had any interest in the Adviser or any person directly or indirectly controlling, controlled by or under common control with the Adviser as of December 31, 2023. - (6) Mr. Fahrenkopf's daughter, Leslie F. Foley, serves as a director of other funds in the Gabelli Fund Complex.
+- (4) "Interested person" of the Fund, as defined in the 1940 Act.
+Ms. Mullady is considered to be an "interested person" of the Fund because of her direct or indirect beneficial interest in the Fund's Adviser and due to a previous business or professional relationship with the Fund and the Adviser. - (5) Trustees who are not considered to be "interested persons" of the Fund as defined in the 1940 Act are considered to be "Independent" Trustees.
+None of the Independent Trustees (with the possible exceptions as described in this proxy statement) nor their family members had any interest in the Adviser or any person directly or indirectly controlling, controlled by, or under common control with the Adviser as of December 31, 2024. - (6) Mr. Fahrenkopf's daughter, Leslie F. Foley, serves as a director of other funds in the Gabelli/GAMCO Fund Complex.
 Ms. Avansino is the daughter of Raymond C. Avansino, Jr., who is a Director of GAMCO Investors, Inc., the parent company of the Fund's Adviser.
-Mr. Zizza is an independent director of Gabelli International Ltd., and Mr. Birch is a director of Gabelli Merger Plus+ Trust Plc, GAMCO International SICAV, Gabelli Associates Limited and Gabelli Associates Limited II E, all of which may be deemed to be controlled by Mario J. Gabelli and/or affiliates and in that event would be deemed to be under common control with the Fund's Adviser. - (7) Trustee/Nominee elected solely by holders of the Fund's Preferred Shares. - (8) On September 9, 2015, Mr. Zizza entered into a settlement with the Securities and Exchange Commission (the "SEC") to resolve an inquiry relating to an alleged violation regarding the making of false statements or omissions to the accountants of a company concerning a related party transaction.
-The company in question is not an affiliate of, nor has any connection to, the Fund.
+Mr. van Ekris is an independent director of Gabelli International Ltd., Gabelli Fund LDC, GAMA Capital Opportunities Master, Ltd., and GAMCO International SICAV, and Mr. Zizza is an independent director of Gabelli International Ltd., all of which may be deemed to be controlled by Mario J. Gabelli and/or affiliates and in that event would be deemed to be under common control with the Fund's Adviser. - (7) Trustee elected solely by holders of the Fund's Preferred Shares. - (8) On September 9, 2015, Mr. Zizza entered into a settlement with the Securities and Exchange Commission (the "SEC") to resolve an inquiry relating to an alleged violation regarding the making of false statements or omissions to the accountants of a company concerning a related party transaction.
+The company in question is not an affiliate of, nor has any connection to, the Funds.
 Under the terms of the settlement, Mr. Zizza, without admitting or denying the SEC's findings and allegation, paid \$150,000 and agreed to cease and desist committing or causing any future violations of Rule 13b2-2 of the Securities Exchange Act of 1934, as amended (the "1934 Act").
-The Board has discussed this matter and has determined that this does not disqualify Mr. Zizza from serving as an Independent Trustee. - (9) Includes time served in prior officer positions with the Fund.
-Each officer will hold office for an indefinite term until the date he or she resigns or retires or until his or her successor is duly elected and qualified. - (10) As of December 31, 2024, there are a total of 50 registered investment companies in the Fund Complex.
-Of the 50 registered investment companies, Mr. Gabelli serves as a director or trustee for 31 funds, sole portfolio manager of 6 funds, and part of the portfolio management team of 14 funds. - Nominee to serve, if elected, until the Fund's 2028 Annual Meeting of Shareholders or until his or her successor is duly elected and qualified. - Term continues until the Fund's 2027 Annual Meeting of Shareholders or until his or her successor is duly elected and qualified. - Term continues until the Fund's 2026 Annual Meeting of Shareholders or until his or her successor is duly elected and qualified.
+The Board has discussed this matter and has determined that it does not disqualify Mr. Zizza from serving as an Independent Trustee. - (9) Includes time served in prior officer positions with the Fund.
+Each officer will hold office for an indefinite term until the date he or she resigns or retires or until his or her successor is elected and qualified. - Nominee to serve, if elected, until the Fund's 2028 Annual Meeting of Shareholders or until his or her successor is duly elected and qualified. - Term continues until the Fund's 2027 Annual Meeting of Shareholders or until his or her successor is duly elected and qualified. - Term continues until the Fund's 2026 Annual Meeting of Shareholders or until his or her successor is duly elected and qualified.